kehers/kehers.github.com/_posts/2016-09-09-a-quick-one-on-microservices.markdown

 - Image processing and storage
 - Background jobs

 Where it gets interesting is we can now abstract some of these components to services that are better at the job.
 Transactional emails can be handled by [Mailgun](http://mailgun.com/).
 We can use [Imgix](http://imgix.com/) and [Amazon S3](http://aws.amazon.com/s3) for our image conversion and storage.
 And [Iron.io](http://iron.io) can take care of the background jobs.
 If we don't want to even sweat about the database, we can hand it off to services like [MLab](http://mlab.com/) or [compose.io](http://compose.io/).
 This consequently translates to less coding time.
-What's more, most of these services have free tier limits.

-In summary, microservices make it easier to manage code, make deployment faster and help scale better.
+In reality, it's a little more but this is just a simple breakdown.
+The core idea is to break down a monolithic architecture into many separate parts that can stand on their own.
+The end game is easier to manage codebase, faster deployment and better scalability.